davidtwco/rfcs/text/0000-build-std.md

 `build-std = "match-profile"` is intended to be used when additional time spent building the standard library is not a problem and the quality of the final artifact is paramount.
-This correpsonds closely with the release profile, where additional time spent on optimisations (e.g. with `-Ctarget-cpu`) is acceptable.
+This corresponds closely with the release profile, where additional time spent on optimisations (e.g. with `-Ctarget-cpu`) is acceptable.
 Always re-building the standard library with the user's profile configuration in release mode is likely to result in a more optimised build than with the